 #1.
 Geolocation technology.
 Today, these are the most popular dating apps based on the actual location of users.
-A great example is Tinder that works using Facebook accounts and in accordance with the geolocation of users, also taking into account search parameters specified by them.
+A great example is Tinder which works using Facebook accounts and in accordance with the geolocation of users, also taking into account search parameters specified by them.

 The popularity of this type of dating apps is due to the chance to find your match just near your location.

 #2.
 The matching system.
 These applications build their work on searching for the "perfect soulmates".
 A specially designed mechanism selects profiles with similar personal data (for example, the same interests) and offers users candidates, who seem suitable to each other.
-The example: eHarmony.
+An example: eHarmony.

 #3.
 Mobile versions of classic dating sites.
-These applications work according to the classical principle and being chosen by conservative people who do not like changes and prefer a traditional approach to the dating service.
+These applications work according to the classical principle and are being chosen by conservative people who do not like changes and prefer a traditional approach to the dating service.
 A good example is OKCupid.

 #4.
 Selection by the group.
 These dating apps select groups of certain people connected by some common criterion.
 For instance, privileged dating services (for those who consider themselves as the "jet-set").
 Examples: The League (professionally oriented young experts), The Grade (an app focused on women and their comfort in the process of dating)

 When starting the dating app development, choose the target audience that seems the most suitable for your purposes.
 If you...